 - Arrange on a parchment lined baking dish and roast for 17-20 minutes until green beans are tender.

-- Meanwhile, add Balsamic vinegar in a small sauce pan and cook over medium low heat until reduces by half and slightly thickens.
+- Meanwhile, add Balsamic vinegar in a small sauce pan and cook over medium low heat until it reduces by half and slightly thickens.

 - Serve immediately.